 - Created using an Aadhaar PDF file (downloaded from UIDAI) and an OTP sent to your phone.

-Most people get a Normal Account as it’s the easiest and most flexible.
+Most people opt for a Normal Account, as it’s the easiest and most flexible option.

 How to Check Your CKYC Number